Haverelyonme/haverelyonme/README.md

 I only know python for now 🥲

 Once I learn Python, I will take up other more complex and necessary languages in this area.

+I have a dream to become a white hat hacker)

 ## my social networks:

 • [Telegram](https://t.me/have_rely_on_me)